zd6/ctf_public/memory_doc.md

 ### Individual Memory
 >def update_memory(self, env)

 This method returns a 20x20 matrix (map_size x map_size).
-It returns the vision of an individual agent.
+It returns the vision/map of the env explored by individual agent.
 It aids in exploring the env.
 It uses get_obs method and masks it to get the vision/map for an agent.
 The default parameters are explained below.